wlodarcd-capgemini/awstraining-backend/README.md

 Then, you should run ```provisionWithTerraform``` pipeline under **Actions** tab.
 This will automatically provision AWS infrastructure.

-## Configuring secrets
+## Configuring secrets in AWS
-Then go to AWS Secret Manager, copy ARN of created Secret and adjust it in task definition for the region that you are deploying.
+Then go to AWS Secret Manager, copy ARN of created Secret and set it in the task definition for the region that you are deploying.
 Look for:
 ```
 <<TODO: set ARN of secrets manager>>